What is QuickBooks Error Code H202, and How Do You Fix It?

 Solution 8 – Restart QuickBooks Database Server Manager

-Many QuickBooks users have said that restarting Database Server Manager helped them resolve the H202 error.
+Many QuickBooks users have said that restarting Database Server Manager helped them resolve the H202 error in QuickBooks.
 Here’s how:

 Solution 9 – Delete and Recreate the .ND file